testcontainers/testcontainers-go/docs/features/build_from_dockerfile.md

 ## Dynamic Build Context

-If you would like to send a build context that you created in code (maybe you have a dynamic Dockerfile), you can send the build context as an `io.Reader` since the Docker Daemon accepts is as a tar file, you can use the [tar](https://golang.org/pkg/archive/tar/) package to create your context.
+If you would like to send a build context that you created in code (maybe you have a dynamic Dockerfile), you can send the build context as an `io.Reader` since the Docker Daemon accepts it as a tar file, you can use the [tar](https://golang.org/pkg/archive/tar/) package to create your context.

 To do this you would use the `ContextArchive` attribute in the `FromDockerfile` struct.